-RBFHSS (Brazilian Journal of Hospital Pharmacy and Health Services – Revista Brasileira de Farmácia Hospitalar e Serviços de Saúde) is a peer-reviewed, platinum open-access journal published by the Brazilian Society of Hospital Pharmacy and Health Services (SBRAFH).
+RBFHSS (Brazilian Journal of Hospital Pharmacy and Health Services – Revista Brasileira de Farmácia Hospitalar e Serviços de Saúde) is a peer-reviewed, diamond open-access journal published by the Brazilian Society of Hospital Pharmacy and Health Services (SBRAFH).
+RBFHSS adopts a continuous flow of publication, in four volumes per year.
 RBFHSS does not charge any submission or publication fee or article processing charges.

-RBFHSS publishes articles on issues related to hospital pharmacy and other health services.
-The journal has a particular interest in studies regarding pharmaceutical services, clinical pharmacy, patient safety, pharmacotherapy, pharmacogenetics, integrative and complementary practices, health technology assessment, hospital pharmacotechnics, applied legislation, waste management, drug stability, and compatibility, pharmacoeconomics, pharmacoepidemiology, and pharmacovigilance.
+RBFHSS publishes articles on topics related to hospital pharmacy and other health services.
+The journal has a particular interest in studies regarding pharmaceutical services, clinical pharmacy, patient safety, pharmacotherapy, pharmacogenetics, integrative and complementary practices, health technology assessment, hospital pharmacotechnics, applied legislation, waste management, drug stability and compatibility, pharmacoeconomics, pharmacoepidemiology, and pharmacovigilance.
 More detailed description of the requisites that each manuscript must comply are available at: "Submissions"

 RBFHSS publishes scientific articles that contribute to the advancement of knowledge of hospital pharmacy and pharmaceutical services in other health services.
 RBFHSS presents innovative information, conceptual, technical, social, and political trends for fundamental actions by professionals in the field.